andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/integrating-custom-validators.md

 The example below shows how to:

 1. Define a custom validator named `uniqueness.js` in the `validators` directory of your app.
-2. Create a file which exports all of your validators at `validators/index.js`.
-3. Import your validators into a controller as `customValidators`, and declare them as a controller property, so that they can be used in the corresponding template.
-Use the `validateUniqueness` custom validator when defining form fields.
-4. Pass the `@customValidators` property to the
+2. Import your validator into a component and include it in `formSettings.validators`.

 <Demos::CustomValidatorsForm />

-## Additional notes
+## Arguments

-You can save your validators anywhere, provided that your import statement knows where they are.

-You don't have to import all of your custom validators in any component or controller.
-Importing only those you want to use in that controller or component is fine.

-When defining your custom validator, the single argument to the main function will receive everything in the `arguments` object passed to `validationMethod` when defining the field.
+When defining your custom validator, the single argument to the main function will receive everything in the `arguments` property of the relevant validation rule, defined in the `validationRules` array for the field.

-In the examples above, the field definitions have an object called `descriptionsMap` passed to the `arguments` property.
+In the example above, the field definitions have an object called `descriptionsMap` passed to the `arguments` property.

 ```
 validationRules: [{